midlandareapickleballclub.ca © All rights reserved.

 Feedback and Suggestions

 We are open to suggestions and to refining the system as necessary.
-Please feel free to discuss any concerns with Helen or with another member of the executive.
+Please feel free to discuss any concerns with any member of the executive.